Suzi216/CSLMML/README.md

 ## Experimenting
 - To execute the experiments, run Run.py after updating the file path to specify the location of your dataset.
-- Experiment results will be saved in the `/results` directory
+- Experiment results are saved in the `/results` directory